rjsalvadorr/portfolio-v3/software/readme.md

 ---

 I'm a web developer based in Toronto, with about five years of pro dev experience.
-So far, my career has been focused on the front-end and cleaning things up for better user experience.
+So far, my career has been focused on the front-end and making sure that pages work according to visual specs.